rosulek/vamonos/index.md

 * [**API Reference**](api/index.html)

-# Getting Help:

-For now, you can find us on IRC in #vamonos at [freenode.net](http://freenode.net/).

 # About the Project:

 Vamonos is developed in the EECS department of Oregon State University.
 It was started while the project leader was in the Computer Science department at the University of Montana.